Dr Fariba Behnia-Willison

 Dr Tran Nguyen has a special interest in clinical research and is working with Dr Behnia-Willison on regenerative medicine studies.
 She is also involved with Desert Flower Australia, which is a not-for-profit organisation to help women affected by female genital mutilation.
 She is passionate about improving women’s health locally and abroad.

-Co-founder of the Desert Flower Center South Australia; Nadia initiated the idea for the establishment of the Desert Flower Centre.
+Co-founder of the Desert Flower South Australia; Nadia initiated the idea for the establishment of Desert Flower South Australia.

-Nadia is the Co-Founder of Desert Flower Centre SA and Director of Eve On 21.
-She dedicated her 21st birthday to raising awareness and funds for Desert Flower Centre and No-FGM.
+Nadia is the Co-Founder of Desert Flower South Australia and Director of Eve On 21.
+She dedicated her 21st birthday to raising awareness and funds for Desert Flower South Australia and No-FGM.

 In 2018 she completed her Honours in Medical science at Flinders University and has since been performing various minimally invasive procedures to alleviate symptoms of urinary and sexual dysfunction.